 How about you?
 Have you been to the sunshine city of Laoag?

-One Response to “Laoag Philippines – Sunshine City of the North”
+One reply on “Laoag Philippines – Sunshine City of the North”